lammps/lammps/doc/src/fix_shake.rst

 ----------

 The *mol* keyword should be used when other commands, such as :doc:`fix deposit <fix_deposit>` or :doc:`fix pour <fix_pour>`, add molecules on-the-fly during a simulation, and you wish to constrain the new molecules via SHAKE.
 You specify a *template-ID* previously defined using the :doc:`molecule <molecule>` command, which reads a file that defines the molecule.
 You must use the same *template-ID* that the command adding molecules uses.
 The coordinates, atom types, special bond restrictions, and SHAKE info can be specified in the molecule file.
 See the :doc:`molecule <molecule>` command for details.
 The only settings required to be in this file (by this command) are the SHAKE info of atoms in the molecule.

+The *kbond* keyword allows to set the restraint force constant when fix shake or fix rattle are used during minimization.
+In that case the constraint algorithms are **not** applied and restraint forces are used instead to help maintaining the geometries.

 ----------